 Exploring Padron Pepper Variations

 While the classic blistered Padron pepper recipe is a crowd favorite, you can experiment with different flavor combinations by adding various spices or seasonings.
-For example, sprinkle smoked paprika or garlic powder over the cooked peppers for a unique twist.

 Leave a Reply